paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Announcement: version 6.1.0

+There is a brand new transposing feature.
+This allows you to input an ABC string and get a new ABC back in a different key.
+See the documentation for details.
+I'm sure there are ways to expand this - let me know if your use case is missing.

 ## Announcement: version 6.0.0

 After way too long, abcjs 6.0.0 is now out of beta.